jchris/use-fireproof/docs/connect.md

 #### Note: Device Authorization

-Fireproof's default option uses self-sovereign keys, generated and held by non-extractable keypair APIs in the browser.
+The IPFS connector uses self-sovereign keys, generated and held by non-extractable keypair APIs in the browser.
 This means that the user's private signing key is never exposed to the server, and the server can't impersonate the user.
 The downside is that the user must be online to authorize new devices.
 In practice, users will need to have more than one logged-in device open at the same time to transfer initial credentials.
 After that, the devices can operate independently.

 ### Share with Friends